ColorFoils... the ultimate cool-tool for the arts 'n crafts world!

 A much more powerful trick for the white foil is the ability to put a full-color image, even a photograph, on any colored paper maintaining full color vibrancy.

 Color toners (both laser printers and color copiers) are transparent by their very nature.
 Color toners require a white background (ie. white paper) or else the image will be heavily tinted by the paper's reflective color, and BLACK paper would make the image all but disappear!
 If you printed a big red dot on a yellow paper, the dot would be ORANGE all day long!

 Here's the trick for printing a color image on ANY colored paper.
 (Reference these two dragon images.)
 A silhouette image is first created from the full color image, then reduced by 1pt size.
 White foil is then added on top of the black image.
 Now just run the 'white foiled' image through the printer again to lay down the color on top of the white foil.
 We previously reduced the silhouette a bit smaller to protect from any mis-registration when run through the printer a second time so there is no white creeping out from any edge.

 Besides a suitable laminator, the only other items needed are:

 • CarrierBoard - Fiberglass board used as a rigid base to prevent foil wrinkles (included in the "TRF Sampler" pack)

-• Tack Cloth - Removes micro toner dust particles before foil is transferred (included in "TRF Sampler" pack).
+• Tack Cloth - Removes micro toner dust particles before foil is transferred (Included in "TRF Sampler" pack).
 Extras available at any hardware store.

-• Tape - Very low-tack tape (3M "Post-It") used to lift off any residual foil, sometimes left behind.
+• Tape - Very low-tack tape is used to lift off any residual foil sometimes left behind.
 (3M "Post-It" available at any office-supply store)